Events from Jan 66 to Aug 66

 There was another important event five days later, when the stage play The Curse of the Daleks started its run at Wyndham Theatre.
 The theatre production featured five brand-new Shawcraft Daleks built using the same moulds as the other recent props, but they were finished to resemble the television Daleks in their earliest guise, with one leader painted up black.

 The proof which kills the theory of these being first movie Daleks is that they have small but important build differences.
 Most of the stage props had visible seams in the fibreglass between the gunboxes, whereas all bar one of the movie props had theirs sanded away.
 The screws on the lower collars are different in the two batches of props too.
-So why was AARU given an acknowledgement in the play?

-The answer to this question and many others comes from the fact that AARU had announced their big-screen sequel, which was duly given the title Daleks – Invasion Earth: 2150AD.
+In December 1965, AARU had announced their big-screen sequel, which was duly given the title Daleks – Invasion Earth: 2150AD.
 Frustratingly, the shooting schedule, along with the reasons behind many creative and technical decisions, are shrouded in uncertainty due to the lack of paperwork.
 Only by painstaking examination of the finished film and publicity photographs, it is possible to piece together the full story of the production, and tell the tale of the Dalek props.

 New and Used Daleks